Diocese pays tribute to Bishop Kevin’s ministry

 “The words of St John resound here: ‘Beloved, if God loves us, we must also love one another’ (I Jn 4:11).
 As I take my leave from loving friends, let us always remember that the Church belongs to Jesus and that we are privileged to serve her, even if only for a season.”

-Photos from Bishop Manning's farewell can be found here.
+Photos from Bishop Manning's farewell can be found here on the Catholic Diocese of Parramatta website.

 « Return to news list